TL;DR

 Regardless of terminology, both approaches help businesses uncover key trends, identify customer concerns, and take data-driven action to improve products, services, and overall experience.

-Thematic analysis is widely used across various industries, enabling organizations to identify pain points, track trends, and make data-driven decisions.
-Here’s how different sectors apply it to extract valuable insights:
+Thematic analysis is widely used across industries to identify pain points, track trends, and make data-driven decisions.
+Here's how different sectors apply it:

 The Six-Step Process of Thematic Analysis

-Braun and Clarke’s six-step framework provides a systematic way to break down large volumes of text, making it easier to recognize trends and optimize services.
+Braun and Clarke's (2006) six-step framework is the most widely cited method for conducting thematic analysis.
+Published in Qualitative Research in Psychology, the paper has accumulated over 120,000 Google Scholar citations, making it the most referenced academic paper published that year.
+It provides a systematic way to break down large volumes of text, making it easier to recognize trends and take action.

 Step 1: Familiarization with Data